BOW WOW WOW

-Bow Wow Wow had a unique pop music sound, and the only other commercial act I can think of who had a similar style was Adam & The Ants.
+Bow Wow Wow certainly had a distinctive pop music sound which was based around an African, Burundi drum beat, and the only other commercial act I can think of who had a similar style was Adam & The Ants.

-This video clip features Bow Wow Wow performing Go Wild In The Country on Top Of The Pops in 1982.
+The first video clip (above) features Bow Wow Wow performing Go Wild In The Country on Top Of The Pops in 1982.
 The song was the second of three UK Top 40 hits singles and reached #7 in 1982.

 This song failed to break the Top 40 in either the UK or U.S. although it was a #3 hit in the Netherlands!

-When The Going Get's Tough The Tough Get Going (nothing to do with Billy Ocean) was Bow Wow Wow's third and final studio album, but was a major flop, just managing to scrape to #82 in the U.S.
+When The Going Get's Tough The Tough Get Going was Bow Wow Wow's third and final studio album, but was a major flop, just managing to scrape to #82 in the U.S.